kmarkeybraves/Justin-Watkins.github.io/03-ExploringYourData.md

 ## Bar plots

 If you want to use a pie chart, don't.
 Bar plots are almost always a better choice.
 Visualizing the relationships between area is simply easier in a bar plot.
-Bar plos are probably the most popular way to display data, but I find them lacking.
+Bar plots are probably the most popular way to display data, but I find them lacking.
 Again, you really need to train yourself to think in distributions.
 Bar Plots are for counts.
 The basic bar plot produced by the following code can be seen in figure \@ref(fig:chthreebarexample).

 ```r